 Presented by The Office of Continuing Education and The Association or Counseling Sexology & Sexual Wellness

-Program offers 2.0 CEs for Psychologists and 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs
+Program offers 2.0 CEs for Psychologists, 2.0 IL CEUs for Counselors and Social Workers, or 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs.

 Event recorded via Zoom on May 21, 2021.